 - If the Marker Editing panel is not already open, on the Processing tab on the ribbon, click Marker Editing.

 - In the Data Health view, find the relevant marker's line, which shows a gray rectangle that represents the gap.

 - In the Data Health view, double-click to select the range of the gap.

-- In the Marker Editing panel, expand the Fill Gaps section, select Selected Ranges (to fill only the current selection), and then click Fill Using Interpolation.
+- In the Marker Editing panel, expand the Fill Gaps section.
+In the Fill Using Interpolation area, select Selected Ranges (to fill only the current selection), and then click Fill Using Interpolation.

 This looks at the keys on either side of the gap and fills it by interpolating between them.
 It works well for small gaps.

-- In the Perspective view and Graph view, check that your fill has given the required result.
+- In the 3D Scene view and Graph view, check that your fill has given the required result.